-The new Net Stable Funding Requirement (NSFR) rules under Basel III for gold come into force at the end of this month.
+The new Net Stable Funding Ratio (NSFR) rules under Basel III for gold come into force at the end of this month.
 They are barely mentioned in the mainstream financial media, yet they will have a major impact on gold, gold dealers, and banks, although much of the speculation on the motives for and the impact of the rules on the gold price is exaggerated, in my opinion.

 What the rules require